pnjacket/Deduplicate/README.md

 # Deduplicate
-Quick detection and deletion of duplicated mp3 files based on SoundFingerprinting
+Quick detection and deletion of duplicated mp3 files based on SoundFingerprinting.

 ## Usage
-Using Command line or Powershell, Run the executable in the target folder where all the mp3 files reside
+Using Command line or Powershell, Run the executable in the target folder where all the mp3 files reside.

-    Deduplicate.exe
+    C:\TargetFolder> Deduplicate.exe

-It will read all the mp3 files in the same folder and process them
+It will read all the mp3 files in the same folder and process them.